danieldeer/heatertips/content/pages/best-infrared-heater-for-your-home-my-top-pick.md

 guid: https://heatertips.com/?page_id=295
 title: 'Best Infrared Heater for your Home: My Top Pick'
 url: /recommended-products/best-infrared-heater/
+description: "The Dr Heater DR-968 is the single best infrared heater you can get.
+You get your money's worth with high reliability, quality and lots of heating power."

 ---
 What’s the best infrared heater?
 I tried, tested and researched several infrared heaters and came to a conclusion.